MoleSir/numrst/README.md

-# NumRs
+# NumRst

-NumRs is the fundamental package for scientific computing with Rust.
+NumRst is the fundamental package for scientific computing with Rust.